xander2508/Notes/5. Standard Information/Operating Systems/Linux/Credential Storage.md

 | `$ <id>` | `$ <salt>` | `$ <hashed>`                  |
 | -------- | ---------- | ----------------------------- |
 | `$ y`    | `$ j9T`    | `$ 3QSBB6CbHEu...SNIP...f8Ms` |
+If the password field contains a character, such as `!` or `*`, the user cannot log in with a Unix password.
+However, other authentication methods for logging in, such as Kerberos or key-based authentication, can still be used.
+The same case applies if the `encrypted password` field is empty.
+This means that no password is required for the login.

 The type (`id`) is the cryptographic hash method used to encrypt the password.
 Many different cryptographic hash methods were used in the past and are still used by some systems today.